-- (1) The primary focus of the Principles is on records of large quantities of information as an asset, resource or tradeable commodity.
-The Principles do not address functional data, i.e. data the main purpose of which is to deliver particular functionalities (such as a computer program), and representative data, i.e. data the main purpose of which is to represent other assets or value (such as crypto-assets). - (2) Subject to paragraph 3, these Principles address - 12 (a) data contracts, - (b) data rights, and - (c) third party aspects of points (a) and (b). - 15 (3) These Principles are not designed to apply to public bodies insofar as such bodies are engaging in the exercise of sovereign powers. - Comment: a.
+- (1) The primary focus of these Principles is on records of large quantities of information as an asset, resource, or tradeable commodity.
+These Principles do not address functional data, i.e., data the main purpose of which is to deliver particular functionalities (such as a computer program), and representative data, i.e., data the main purpose of which is to represent other assets or value (such as crypto-assets). - (2) Subject to paragraph (3), these Principles address: - (a) data contracts, - (b) data rights, and - (c) third-party aspects of data contracts and data rights. - (3) These Principles are not designed to apply to public bodies insofar as such bodies are engaging in the exercise of sovereign powers.

+a.
 Focus on information.
-The definition of 'data' in Principle 3(1)(a) is broad.
-Applying the Principles to all rights and transactions about data (as so defined) would result in application of the Principles beyond their intended context.
-The Principles (as well as the terms 'data contracts', 'data rights' etc.) should be understood as covering only issues that have a primary focus on records of large quantities of information.
-They should not cover cases where, e.g., the focus is on the medium itself, or on an entirely different aspect of data.
-This flexible approach allows for these Principles to be applied to the whole transaction, to a particular part or aspect of a transaction, or not applied at all when the 'records of information' aspect is not the focus of the subject matter.
+The definition of "data" in Principle 3(1)(a) is broad.
+Applying these Principles to all rights and transactions about data (as so defined) would result in application of these Principles beyond their intended context.
+These Principles (as well as the terms "data"

+contracts," "data rights," etc.) should be understood as covering only issues that have a primary focus on records of large quantities of information.
+They should not cover cases in which, e.g., the focus is on the medium itself, or on an entirely different aspect of data.
+This flexible approach allows for these Principles to be applied to the whole transaction, to be applied to a particular part or aspect of a transaction, or to not be applied at all when the "records of information" aspect is not the focus of the subject matter.
-3. A simple contract between a law firm and a client pursuant to which the law firm will represent the client in contract negotiations would not be within the scope of the

-Principles even where it is anticipated that the law firm will transmit proposed drafts of transactional documents in digital form through an electronic message system.
+3. A simple contract between a law firm and a client pursuant to which the law firm will represent the client in contract negotiations is not within the scope of these Principles even when it is anticipated that the law firm will transmit proposed drafts of transactional documents in digital form through an electronic message system.
 This is because the focus of the contract between the law firm and the client is not on the records of information, but rather the legal advice as such.
-Of course, a wider relationship between a law firm and a client may include aspects that are within the scope of these Principles, and that relationship may include, e.g., access to data or processing of data within the meaning of the Principles.
+Of course, a wider relationship between a law firm and a client may include aspects that are within the scope of these Principles, and that relationship may include, e.g., access to data or processing of data within the meaning of these Principles.

-The distinction between a primary focus on records of (large quantities of) information and a different focus is particularly relevant when it comes to digital phenomena that are not primarily considered as 'data' even though, technically speaking, they have the same or a very similar nature.
-A computer program, for example, is primarily seen as a set of commands delivering particular functionalities ('functional data').
-Cryptocurrencies and other tokens may be seen as, amongst others, data packets, but clearly the focus is not on any value inherent in the information recorded in the token, but rather on the off-ledger asset represented by them ('representative data') or the on-ledger asset generated by the fact that other members of a community are prepared to trade them for value.
-This is why Principle 2(1) clarifies that the Principles do not address functional data or representative data.
+The distinction between a primary focus on records of (large quantities of) information and a different focus is particularly relevant when it comes to digital phenomena that are not primarily considered as "data" even though, technically speaking, they have the same or a very similar nature.
+A computer program, for example, is primarily seen as a set of commands delivering particular functionalities ("functional data").
+Cryptocurrencies and other tokens may be seen as, among other things, data packets, but clearly the focus is not on any value inherent in the information recorded in the tokens, but rather on the off-ledger asset represented by them ("representative data") or the on-ledger asset generated by the fact that other members of a community are prepared to trade them for value.
+This is why paragraph (1) of this Principle clarifies that these Principles do not address functional data or representative data.